forrestjgq/lsp/thread/pwpt/pthread4.md

     return 1;
 }
 ```
 Part 6 shows the main program that drives the pipeline.
-It creates a pipeline, and then loops reading lines from stdin.
+It creates a pipeline, and then loops reading lines from `stdin`.
 If the line is a single "=" character, it pulls a result from the pipeline and prints it.
 Otherwise, it converts the line to an integer value, which it feeds into the pipeline.

 ```c
 /*  pipe.c part 6 main  */